Tirth-Thakkar/APCSP-Blog/_posts/2023-04-05-AP_computers_networks.md

 - What is naturally Distributed in Frontend/Backend architecture?

 - Analyze this command in Docker: ```ENV GUNICORN_CMD_ARGS="--workers=1 --bind=0.0.0.0:8086"```.
 Determine if there is options are options in this command for parallel computing within the server that runs python/gunicorn.
 Here is an [article](https://medium.com/building-the-system/gunicorn-3-means-of-concurrency-efbb547674b7)
+    - ```The GUNICORN_CMD_ARGS environment variable is used to set command-line arguments for the Gunicorn web server when it starts up.
+In the provided command, --workers=1 and --bind=0.0.0.0:8086 are specified as arguments.

+To run the Gunicorn server in parallel, you can increase the number of worker processes to handle multiple requests simultaneously.
+To do this, simply set the --workers argument to a higher number.
+For example, if you want to run four worker processes, you can set the argument to --workers=4.

+It's important to note that the number of workers you can run at once will depend on the resources available on your system and the workload your application is handling.
+Be careful not to increase the number of workers beyond what your system can handle, as this can cause performance issues or even crashes.

+To make sure everything is running smoothly, it's a good idea to monitor the resource usage of the worker processes while the server is running with multiple workers.
+You can use tools like htop, top, or systemd to keep an eye on things.

+In summary, to run the Gunicorn server in parallel, set the --workers argument to a number that your system can handle, and keep an eye on the resource usage of the worker processes to ensure everything stays stable.```

 > Last week we discussed parallel computing on local machine.
 There are many options.
 Here is something to get parallel computing work with a tool called Ray.
 - Review this [article](https://www.anyscale.com/blog/writing-your-first-distributed-python-application-with-ray)...
 Can you get parallel code on images to work more effectively?
 I have not tried Ray.